 It is not recommended that you take a guided tour of the Vatican Museums with children unless it is specifically adapted for them.
 The tour is too long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy it.
 As for pushchairs, they can be chaotic at peak times.

 Avoid hiring the "guides" who will approach you in St. Peter's Square.
 Many are unofficial and are not qualified to give a quality guided tour.

-Frequently asked questions by travellers interested in a guided tour of the Vatican in Rome.
+Frequently asked questions by travellers interested in a guided tour of the Vatican in Rome

-How to dress in the Vatican?
+How should I dress in the Vatican?

-Can I take pictures inside the Vatican?
+Can I take photos inside the Vatican?

 Is it worth climbing St. Peter's Dome?